b1nzeex/rce.js/README.md

       serverId: 1487367,
     }, // As we didn't specify a "refreshPlayers" value, the playerlist won't be fetched ], // An array of servers to listen to
-});
+}, {
+  logLevel: LogLevel.Info, // Uses "Info" by default if left blank });

 await rce.init(); // This attempts to login to GPORTAL - this is required for everything else to function